gtrxAC/discord-wap/README.md

 ## Status
 ### Working
 * Server, channel, and DM lists
-  * Note: due to page size limitations, only the most recently used channels are shown
+  * Note: due to page size limitations, only the most recently used channels are shown (WML version)
 * Message sending
 * Replying with ping on or off
 * Message history with pagination
 * Settings (e.g. message load count)
-* HTML support
 * Message timestamps
+* Attachments and profile pictures (HTML "modern" layout only)
 ### Not implemented
 * Message editing and deleting
 * Threads
-* Images, profile pictures, emojis
+* Emojis

 ## How to use
 A public instance is hosted at http://gtrxac.fi/wap or http://146.59.80.3/wap, but it is recommended to host your own instance if possible.